Articles in this section

 Example: Getting started with Angular 10 Scheduler

-Refer to our documentation and online samples for more features.
-If you have any queries, please let us know in the comments below.
-You can also contact us through our Support forum or Direct-Trac.
-We are happy to assist you!
+If you have any queries or require clarifications, please let us know in comments below.
+You can also contact us through our support forumsBoldDesk Support, or feedback portal.
+We are always happy to assist you!